-NASA instrumentation may fly on non-NASA Federal aircraft as well as academic and commercial platforms for which agreements for access by SMD investigators are in place, in process, or have recently been approved by NASA Aviation Management as airworthy and safe to operate.
-In accordance with NASA Procedural Requirement 7900.3 Aircraft Operations Management Manual, for all commercial aircraft contracts and agreements, NASA must ensure that the aircraft operator holds and maintains a 14 CFR 121 Certificate or 14 CFR 135 Certificate.
+NASA instrumentation may fly on non-NASA Federal aircraft as well as academic and commercial platforms for which agreements for access by SMD investigators are in place or have recently been approved by NASA Aviation Management as airworthy and safe to operate.
+In accordance with NASA Procedural Requirement 7900.3 Aircraft Operations Management Manual, for all commercial aircraft contracts and agreements, NASA must ensure that the aircraft operator holds and maintains an FAA 14 CFR 121 Certificate or 14 CFR 135 Certificate.
 Also, if an aircraft is registered internationally and the operations are being conducted internationally, whether the aircraft is modified or flown in a certified condition, an airworthiness and onsite flight readiness and safety review must be conducted.
 For non-NASA/commercial aircraft, proposals need to include costs associated with NASA safety reviews, which may include travel to offsite facilities.
 Investigators are responsible for contacting the relevant parties to determine if the platform meets the requirements of the proposed scientific investigation.

-NASA does not endorse any commercial product or organization, and other comparable systems may exist within the industry.
+NASA does not endorse any commercial product or organization.
 Before any actual data collection flights utilizing NASA personnel, property or funds, all vendors are subject to airworthiness/flight safety reviews in accordance with NASA Aviation Safety Policy for Non-NASA Aircraft: (https://nodis3.gsfc.nasa.gov/displayDir.cfm?t=NPR&c=7900&s=3D).